Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

-From mid-February to late April, The Beatles had planned a trip to India to continue their studies of Transcendental Meditation with the Maharishi Mahesh Yogi.
-They scheduled some studio time just before their departure to record a new single to be released in their absence.
-As it happened, those five days at EMI Studios produced four new songs, all mixed and ready for issue.
+From mid-February to late April, The Beatles planned a trip to India to further their studies of Transcendental Meditation with the Maharishi Mahesh Yogi.
+Before their trip, they booked some studio time to record a new single for release while they were away.
+During their five days at EMI Studios, they recorded four new songs, all of which were mixed and ready for release.

-On this day, from 2:30 pm to 6 pm, they began the recording of Paul McCartney’s “Lady Madonna“.
-The basic track was only Paul on piano and Ringo Starr on drums (using brushes instead of sticks).
+The basic track of “Lady Madonna” featured only Paul on piano and Ringo Starr on drums (using brushes instead of sticks).

 Paul plays piano on it.
 We said to George Martin, ‘How did they do it on “Bad Penny Blues”?
 And he said, ‘They used brushes.’
 So, we put an off-beat on it.

-Ringo Starr – (“Bad Penny Blues” as a minor hit for the Humphrey Lyttleton Band in 1956, produced by George Martin)
+Ringo Starr – (“Bad Penny Blues” was a minor hit for the Humphrey Lyttleton Band in 1956, produced by George Martin)

 Mal Evans and Neil Aspinall – From the Beatles Monthly Book, N°57, April 1968